garrandall/popular-music-data/tracks/why-you-wanna-try-me-commodores.md

 But you're a star in my world

 Oh, how you got down and lonely
-Ooh, yeah, my heart is in your hands
+Oh, yeah, my heart is in your hands
 I don't see why you won't let me
 When you know I'll be your number one man, yeah

 Why you wanna try me, baby
 Why you wanna do me this way
 Why you wanna try me, baby
-Why you wanna do me this way (Ooh)
+Why you wanna do me this way (Oh)

 Tell me, yeah
 Oh, yeah